Parks and Forests

-Pattison State Park is home to Big Manitou Falls, which at 165 feet high is the highest waterfall in Wisconsin.
+Pattison State Park is home to Big Mantiou Falls, which at 165 feet is the highest waterfall in Wisconsin.
 The park encompasses more than 1,400 acres and has opportunities for hiking, camping, swimming, fishing, hunting and trapping, cross-country skiing, and snowshoeing.
 For more information about Pattison State Park, click here.
+(Link to our directory for Pattison/Amnicon)

 Photo caption: Big Manitou Falls in Pattison State Park by Glenn Sanderson, courtesy of the Wisconsin Department of Tourism.